 Being a relatively small beach resort, Playa del Carmen does not have any ‘gay’ hotels as such.

-However there are three hotels that are known for being LGBT friendly – Reina Roja, as mentioned above, The Palm Hotel, and Aventura Mexicana Hotel.
+However there are three hotels that are known for being LGBTQ+ friendly – Reina Roja, as mentioned above, The Palm Hotel, and Aventura Mexicana Hotel.

 Hotel Reina Roja is a 4-star boutique hotel, with 63 rooms.

 As well as enjoying a great location close to the beach, the hotel also offers a rooftop bar and a rooftop pool, along with an onsite restaurant and sun terrace.
-Reina Roja is also an adults-only hotel.
+Reina Roja is also an adults-only hotel and occassionaly has gay parties.

 The Palm Hotel is also located close to the town centre and relatively close to the beach, on 8th Street between 5th and 10th Avenue.